Archive for the 'currency & DNA for social organisms' Category

 The new system was working, and it was pretty easy to create mutual credit currencies, as well as reputation currencies, and if you were a geek you could configure other types of currencies too.
 But there was a big problem.
 Though I had made allowance for these different types of currencies, technically most of my focus was on laying down that social graph, the mesh.
 I hadn’t yet paid lots of attention to what the range structure of different possible currencies could be, and how I was going to integrate that.

 Opening #7: David Abram’s “Spell of the Sensuous.”
 Abram’s book provides an amazing account of how we’ve shifted the locus of meaning from the natural sensual world to human constructed one in the form of our abstract alphabet.
 The opening came while reading his account of the evolution of writing.
 That description opened my eyes not only to how currency is very much like writing, but that it’s also on a similar evolutionary track, going from a very concrete representation form, “pictograms”, to a much more abstract one, an “alphabet.”
-We think of modern money as very abstract, most often just bits a banks computer.
+We think of modern money as very abstract, most often just bits in a computer.
 But what I realized, is that money is still very concrete, and just like pictographic writing.
-It’s not abstract at all because all moneys so far use the same encoding mechanism they always have for value: relative scarcity (just like all pictograms use the same encoding mechanism for meaning: shape) And that encoding mechanism is only really appropriate for tradable wealth where scarcity is a true for parts and products of systems.
+It’s not abstract at all because all moneys so far use the same encoding mechanism they always have for value: relative scarcity (just like all pictograms use the same encoding mechanism for meaning: shape) And that encoding mechanism is only really appropriate for tradable wealth where scarcity is true for parts and products of systems.
 It’s not appropriate for the wider levels of wealth.
 What I saw is that we have no “alphabet” for encoding all the levels of value, and that’s what the open money system I’d been working on could evolve into.
 I’ve written a couple blog posts about this if you want to read about it in more depth: here and here.

 Consequences, phase III: The rise of the MetaCurrency project, XGFL & the Flowplace.
 By this time, it was clear that I was interested in more than “money” because monetary currencies are those that apply to the smallest circle of wealth, tradable wealth.
 I was committed to working on what I was calling a “meta-currency” system that had a currency specification language that would be capable of representing wealth at all levels.
-So Art & I founded the MetaCurrency project to be a home for the tech protocols and know-how that would make this happen.
+So Art & I co-founded the MetaCurrency project to be a home for the tech protocols and know-how that would make this happen.
 Focusing on this problem from the currency-specification language point of view resulted in a design document that included the Simple Game Format Language (SGFL) which later became XGFL (X for eXtensible).
 This language was to be for currencies, as HTML was for web resources.

 At the same time I started working with Jean-François and Fernanda Ibarra who together wanted to a usable platform for groups of early adopters they were working with in the transitioner network who wanted to start living these ideas of multi-level-wealth currencies.
 So together we built the Flowplace.
 Here’s the demo site.
 The Flowplace implements the XGFL language, and at the same time includes a bunch of other important ideas necessary for actually organizing communities (what we called circles) around them and making them useful, the equivalent of a marketplace in the multi-level-currency context.
 Jean-François and Fernanda have used the Flowplace in a number of contexts and people have had transformative experiences as it can give a taste of a what a multi-level-currency world might look like.
 But from my perspective, as a system designer, this experiment, like my previous one, was a dead end.
 Where the Mesh & Churn didn’t have a native way to include currency specification, the Flowplace with XGFL, didn’t have a native way to relate currencies to each-other.
 We did do some important work on what we called membrane currencies to address this difficiency, but it just didn’t feel right, and I knew it didn’t have legs.